 Then when I had quiet time or thought I was ready to confront a specific memory, I would visualize going into the closet and taking down the labeled box with that memory.
 I would open the box and examine the contents.
 Sometimes I cried, laughed, or mourned.
 When I had enough, I would put the memory back into the box.
 I found that, over time, there were fewer and fewer boxes in my closet.
 And the boxes were smaller and smaller.
 While I haven’t quite walled the closet over, the last time I went there, the closet was all but empty.”

-Complex PTSD Triggers Therapy
+(C)PTSD Triggers And Therapy

 Similar to what Kathlene has shared, Rewind therapy can be described as an exposure therapy.
 Exposure therapy is not for everyone, and should be consulted through a licensed practitioner prior to attempting it alone.
-Although PTSD triggers are hard to manage at times, you or your loved one can experience CPTSD recovery and remission.
+Although (C)PTSD triggers are hard to manage at times, you or your loved one can experience CPTSD recovery and remission.
 Pinpointing what triggers their symptoms is the first place to start.
 Then, they can work on eliminating the triggers or reducing the effect a trigger has on their mentality.

 Like what you read?
 Don’t forget share this post and to Subscribe and get lots more!